How Easy Is It To Take Your Dog To France?

 Step 3 – Book your travel.

 We travelled with Brittany Ferries, who have a PETS travel scheme, and it worked really well.
-There is a small supplement for dogs (who must stay in the car during the voyage), and it is their rules that all dogs must be muzzled during check-in.
+There is a small supplement for dogs, and it is their rules that all dogs must be muzzled during check-in.
 We bought the muzzle, and spent the weeks leading up to the trip acclimatising the (indignant) dog to wearing it for short periods.
 As we approached the ferry terminal we realised the muzzle was in the glove box and the dog was in the boot… ah well, we figured we’d put it on her when asked.
 We weren’t.
 I was simply handed the gun to check her microchip, and her details were checked with the passport.
 Easy!

 If you’re concerned about leaving your pet in the car for the duration of the crossing, I’d suggest using a crate in the car so that they can come to no harm (nor do harm to your vehicle!); leave them with water and maybe a chew, and most dogs will simply curl up and endure!